How To Deep Clean Norwex Microfiber

 For the first few months after getting them, I thought that “sour cloth syndrome” was a thing of the past – my Norwex cloths never smelled bad – I was a happy cleaner!
 Within about 4 months, however, my beloved Norwex cloths began to smell sour, just like my cotton cloths – GROSS.

-So, I soaked them in my kitchen sink with a few scoops of the Norwex Detergent, rinsed them with warm running water, and then hung them to dry.
+So, I soaked them in my kitchen sink with a few scoops of the Norwex Detergent, rinsed them with warm running water, and then tossed them in a hot dryer.
 The smell?
 GONE!

 I was a little horrified at the color of the water in the sink after the cloths had soaked – brown; even after boiling them and laundering them before hand… these were supposedly clean cloths.
 I guess it’s an example of how amazing these little cloths are at picking up and holding dirt.